chihyang/iso/README.md

 ## Command

-There are two modes: REPL mode or subcommand mode.
-The former is the default command.
+There are two modes: REPL mode and subcommand mode.
+The former is the default mode.
 When `iso-exe` is started without any argument, a REPL will start.
 This can also be started by `iso-exe repl`.
 All the other subcommands read from an ISO program file and generate the required output.
 The REPL also supports all the other subcommands that `iso-exe` itself supports.
 For example, `iso-exe type <file>` returns the type of the given file.
 In the REPL, this can also be performed by using the prefix command `:lt <file>`.